Merchant Seaman Photography Archive

 These New York photographs sit a little apart from the shipboard material, but they belong in the archive because they show where some of those years at sea connected back to life ashore.
 They are part city visit, part travel memory, and part record of the period.

-The American Express building during a New York visit.
+The American Express building shortly after 9/11.

 Bear Mountain, a good break from the waterfront and the ships.